 - Under the guise of education, the postmodernist indoctrination industry has laid the ‘intellectual’ foundation of the next communist revolution by inventing a whole slew of new victim groups to replace the disappearing proletariat.
 The idea of communism never died.
 In a way, today it is stronger than ever.

 - The globalist financed radicals have successfully created the impression of a ‘grass-root’ demand for ‘social change.’

-- The ‘presstitutes’ (another Gerrard Celente pearl of an expression) are in full support of the radicals and their ideas.
+- The ‘presstitutes’ (another pearl from Gerrard Celente) are in full support of the radicals and their ideas.
 As we are forced to question what authoritative news is, the only mainstream answers is to turn authoritative into authoritarian through unprecedented levels of censorship.

 On the top of all these problems created by the quickening march on The Road to Serfdom, there are new technologies that are challenging the status quo by creating liberating possibilities.
 Blockchain and fintech innovation, various AI and robotics projects, the sharing economy and remote work may make existing institutions and power structures irrelevant.
 Within a few years (decades at most) it will be entirely possible to live of the grid, harness your own energy, grow your own food, educate your children and provide your services from your phone to just about anybody around the world.
 This is NOT all good news as it will mean major disruption, eliminating millions of jobs and bankrupting whole industries.

 These changes would present a challenge even to healthy economies, but may completely destroy the ones that are already on the brink of collapse thanks to their fiscal irresponsibility and social decadence.
 We are facing impending disruptions from both politics and the economy.